cmota/cmota.github.io/_talks/2017-05-09-wit-android-spring-sessions/2017-05-09-wit-android-spring-sessions.md

 Do you wish you could go a little further but don't have time or need to do so?

-Well, welcome to the Android Autumn Sessions!
+Well, welcome to the Android Spring Sessions!

 In this course we will approach the little and important things that you are unable to do in your day-to-day tasks.
 In the end, hopefully, some of the knowledge acquired will find a place in your daily work, helping you build better applications with less effort.